host-microbe-interactions/Octoless_and_wMelPop2/README.md

 Data and analysis for:

-**Forward genetics in Wolbachia: Regulation of Wolbachia proliferation by the amplification and deletion of an addictive genomic island**
+**Forward genetics in *Wolbachia*: Regulation of *Wolbachia* proliferation by the amplification and deletion of an addictive genomic island**
 Elves H Duarte, Ana Carvalho, Sergio López-Madrigal, João Costa, Luís Teixeira